Stuttering (Fefe Dobson song)

 "Stuttering" is a song by Canadian singer–songwriter Fefe Dobson from her second (released) studio album, Joy.
 It was produced by J. R. Rotem, and co-written by Dobson, Rotem, and Claude Kelly.
 The song was released as a single on September 7, 2010, by 21 Music and The Island Def Jam Music Group and officially impacted mainstream radio on October 12, 2010.
 The song has achieved success in Canada, becoming Dobson's first top ten hit on the Canadian Hot 100 and being certified Platinum by Music Canada.
-The single has received airplay on Radio Disney.
 A remix featuring rapper Pusha T was released in November 2010.